rubiin/init.lua/README.md

 # 💤 My neovim config

-Based on LazyVim as a starter.
+Based on LazyVim as a starter, though most stuffs are overridden to keep less dependency on LazyVim as possible.
 The one based on lunarvim can be found at my dotfiles repo but I wanted more barebones and minimal as a result of which this repo was born which was sooner or later bound to happen

 ## init.lua/(Always WIP)